-World Asthma Day 2020: The event is annually organised by the Global Initiative for Asthma (GINA) to increase awareness about the chronic respiratory disease asthma, its precautions, prevention and care around the world.
+Asthma is a chronic respiratory disease due to which a patient is not able to breathe properly.
+Every year the event is organized by the Global Initiative for Asthma (GINA) to increase awareness about the chronic respiratory disease asthma, its precautions, prevention, and care around the world.
 Nowadays, this disease is prevalent in children also.

-World Asthma Day 2020: Theme
+World Asthma Day 2023: Theme

 World Asthma Day: History